-With Rosalind's Free Sample Re-use feature, you can create a new analysis from the processed sample data you already unlocked for RNA-seq or smallRNA-seq
+With Rosalind's Sample Re-use service, you can create a new analysis from the processed sample data you already unlocked for RNA-seq or smallRNA-seq

 Step 1: Confirm your samples are eligible

-Currently, this feature is available for RNA-seq and smallRNA-seq for specific subscription levels.
-A list of the included features for our different subscriptions can be checked here.
-Additionally, each sample you would like to reuse needs to have already been processed in ROSALIND (experiments with unprocessed FASTQ files do not qualify).
+Currently, this service is only available for RNA-seq and smallRNA-seq for paid annual subscription levels.
+Additionally, each sample you would like to reuse needs to have already been uploaded and processed in ROSALIND (samples with unprocessed FASTQ files do not qualify).
 There are 2 common scenarios for sample re-use requests:

 - Scenario A: "I would like to re-use a subset of samples that were all originally uploaded in the same experiment" or "I would like to remove an outlier sample from the analysis"

 - In this case, please go to the guide linked here and follow the instructions for Option 2

-- In this case, you would upload the 15 unprocessed FASTQ samples first and unlock their analysis.
-Once all the samples required for reuse are already analyzed and unlocked, you will then be able to download the raw counts and attributes we need in order to manually combine them in a new experiment for your sample re-use.
-Please continue through the steps outlined below:
+- In this case, you would upload any unprocessed FASTQ samples first and unlock their analysis.
+Once all the samples required for reuse are already analyzed and unlocked, you will then be able to download the raw counts and attributes needed in order to manually combine them in a new experiment for your sample re-use.
+For further instruction, please continue to Step 2 in this guide:

 Step 2: Obtaining the data

 Go to the Download section of each individual experiment that contains the sample data you want to work with and open the "ROSALIND Ready for re-uploading as Processed Counts" folder, then download the Raw counts and the Attributes Files.

 Step 3: Creating your new count file (2 options)